bachelor-2014/report/v2/tracking.md

 most if not all vision related functionality.
 Gutierrez considers three different segmentation methods for detection the droplet:

-**Motion based**, subtracting frames from each other and seeing shifts in color.
-However, this is shown to not be robust.
-Because subtle changes in lightning has big effects.
+- **Motion based**, subtracting frames from each other and seeing shifts in color.
+However, this is shown to not be robust because subtle changes in lightning has big effects.

-**Shape based**, that is, to consider the shape of droplet as the unique property of each droplet.
+- **Shape based**, that is, to consider the shape of droplet as the unique property of each droplet.
 Hough transform, a voting based system for finding circles, is considered to base the shape on the circularity measurements of objects.
 Is discarded because circularity is not guaranteed in the droplets.

-**Color based**, that is, consider the color value of a pixel as the defining factor for a droplet.
+- **Color based**, that is, consider the color value of a pixel as the defining factor for a droplet.
 To compare against other pixels in the image, the distance in HSV space is measured (three dimensional vectors) and similarity is held against a threshold to determine whether it should be considered an object of interest.
 Color based segmentation is chosen as it proves to be most robust.

 Aside from the segmentation itself morphology is performed on the image to remove noise.
 Output is a binary image for each tracked